 The baking temperature or calzone is higher than a pizza.

 Baking calzone is different than a pizza.
 Since a calzone has stuffed ingredients and layered dough, it’ll require a higher temperature to bake.
 So, you have to set up your oven at the highest temperature with a pizza stone inside it.
-This way, the pizza stone will be super hot by the time you need to put in the Calzone to bake.
+This way, the pizza stone will be super hot when you must put it in the calzone to bake.

-Whereas for the Pizza, you need to set the temperature to about 626 Fahrenheit.
+Whereas for the pizza, you must set the temperature to about 626 Fahrenheit.
 Calzones require a higher temperature and less time to cook better, but the timing is less than a pizza, which lasts about 6 minutes.

 Calzone is always like a mystery box, and pizza is never!